Printer Friendly

 Patient teaching

-• Instruct patient to take drug 1 hour before meals or on empty stomach.
+• Instruct patient to take tablet 1 hour before meals on an empty stomach or to take capsule in morning with water at least 1 hour before a meal.

 • Advise patient to consult prescriber before taking over-the-counter products such as antihistamines because these may increase risk of side effects.